Your business is ready to grow with They Ask, You Answer if you:

-Whether you’ve recently come to learn about They Ask, You Answer or you’re ready to begin your journey with it, you may find yourself wondering how to get started off on the right foot.
+Whether you’ve recently come to learn about They Ask, You Answer, or you’re ready to begin your journey with it, you may find yourself wondering how to get started on the right foot.

 And, if that’s where you’re at, you’re already asking the right questions.

-They Ask, You Answer is more than a content strategy, it’s a business philosophy that requires a series of fundamental beliefs.
+They Ask, You Answer is more than a content strategy; it’s a business philosophy that requires you to adopt a series of fundamental beliefs.

 It submits that success in EVERY business is based on trust, and to win that trust, businesses must obsess over the questions, concerns, and problems their buyers have.

 They need to address them as honestly and as thoroughly as possible — just as much online as they do offline.